soehlert/TuneBox/README.md

 ## 🤖 Attribution & Credits

-> **Note**: The architecture, user experience, and design of this project were directed and architected by the project maintainer, with extensive implementation assistance from an AI/LLM coding assistant.
+> **Note**: The architecture, user experience, and design of this project were directed and architected by the project maintainer, with implementation assistance from an AI/LLM coding assistant.

 ---